The Reckoning of Time: Structure

 The treatise includes an introduction to the traditional ancient and medieval view of the cosmos, including an explanation of how the Earth influenced the changing length of daylight, of how the seasonal motion of the Sun and Moon influenced the changing appearance of the new moon at evening twilight, and a quantitative relation between the changes of the tides at a given place and the daily motion of the Moon.

 The Reckoning of Time describes the principal ancient calendars, including those of the Hebrews, the Egyptians, the Romans, the Greeks, and the Anglo-Saxons.
 The focus of De temporum ratione was calculation of the date of Easter, for which Bede described the method developed by Dionysius Exiguus.
 De temporum ratione also gave instructions for calculating the date of the Easter full moon, for calculating the motion of the Sun and Moon through the zodiac, and for many other calculations related to the calendar.

 Bede based his reasoning for the dates on the Hebrew Bible.
 The functions of the universe and its purpose are generally referred to a scriptural foundation.
 According to the introduction by Faith Wallis in the 1999 English translated edition of The Reckoning of Time, Bede aimed to write a Christian work that integrated the astronomical understanding of computing with a theological context of history.
 The book is also regarded by Bede to be a sequel to his works De natura rerum ("The Nature of Things") and De temporibus ("On Time").

 Sections

 The work is divided into six sections:

 Technical preparation (Chapters 1–4)

 This section familiarises the reader with terminology regarding measurements.

 In chapter 3 Bede defines a day as being 12 hours long.
-An hour consists of increments of puncti, partes and mementa.
+An hour consists of increments of puncti, partes and momenta.
 Each of which are small increments of time within the hour.
 The smallest increment of time is the atom.